 As a senior partner and senior medical director for The Oncology Institute, he has helped the center grow into the largest value-based care community oncology practice in the nation.
 He is the Co-Chair of the Physician Executive Committee and member on the Board of Directors.
 He has been a lead principal investigator and sub-investigator in over 300 clinical trials and has helped facilitate several FDA drug approvals.
 He serves on several pharmaceutical drug advisory boards and serves as Pharmacy Director for The Oncology Institute.

-He received the Southern California Rising Star Award (Los Angeles Magazine) for Hematology and Oncology from 2013 to 2015 and Super Doctors Award (Los Angeles Magazine from 2017 to 2020.
+Some of Dr. Shum’s most recent accolades and recognitions include Top Doctor 2021 (California Magazine), 2021 Super Doctors Award for Hematology-Oncology (Los Angeles Magazine), as well as the Physicians Achievement Award from the Presbyterian Intercommunity Hospital (PIH).
+He received the Southern California Rising Star Award (Los Angeles Magazine) for Hematology and Oncology from 2013 to 2015 and Super Doctors Award (Los Angeles Magazine from 2017 to 2020).
 He was recognized by Vitals’ website for Patient’s Choice Award in 2018 and made Healthgrades’ website Honor Roll.

 Dr. Shum is fluent in Spanish and Cantonese Chinese.